-- Participation in our Intersession and our Signature Trips, which provide meaningful, longer, and memorable experiences that are correlated to various aspects of the curriculum and build community.
+- Our School offers a variety of experiential learning opportunities, which provide meaningful, longer, and memorable experiences that are correlated to various aspects of the curriculum and build community.

-- Our students have opportunities for leadership, whether by serving as a member of Student Government, managing a club, serving as as Writing Center tutor, and more.
+- Our students have opportunities for leadership, whether by serving as a member of TORCH (student government), managing a club, serving as as Writing Center tutor, and more.